egorbronnikov/egorbronnikov.github.io/_news/announcement_1.md

 related_posts: false
 ---

-This week: EUR Summer School on Behavioural Health Economics.
+I am participating in the EUR Summer School on Behavioural Health Economics.